cyber-simon/idp-auth-linotp/README.md

 # Shibboleth 2fa with LinOTP

 Library to integrate a step-up authentication via second factor for Shibboleth Identity Provider (IDP) version 3.
+This is kind of discontinued.
+It works with IDP v4 and v5 with the branches idp-4 and idp-5.
+But is is not really supported and doesn't follow the new plugin/module architecture of the Shibboleth IDP.
+Only use, if you know what you are doing.
+If you are looking into implementing 2fa with shibboleth, please have a look at eduMFA (https://github.com/eduMFA/eduMFA) and the FUDISCR plugin (https://doku.tid.dfn.de/en:shibidp:plugin-fudiscr).
+These will be better maintained.

 ## Installation